 Also, remember that a non-earning spouse may not be eligible for a direct term cover.
 So, the only way you can provide a life cover to her is by adding her to your existing policy or buying a joint term plan.

-With term insurance plans like iSelect Star from Canara HSBC Life, you can add your spouse to your existing plan within one year of purchase.
+With term insurance plans like iSelect Smart360 Term Plan from Canara HSBC Life, you can add your spouse to your existing plan within one year of purchase.

 Premium Waiver Benefit